Scaling and Population Loss in Mexican Urban Centres: Abstract

 \section{Abstract}

-Despite its pervasive implications, many cities around the world continue to expand in a fragmented and horizontal manner.
-Here, we analyse the complex dynamics of urban growth across 69 metropolitan areas in Mexico, using census data from 1990 to 2020, and develop a model of urban form change that considers changes in population size, density, and spatial configuration.
+Despite its pervasive implications, many cities worldwide continue to expand in a fragmented, horizontal manner.
+We analyse urban growth dynamics in 69 Mexican metropolitan areas from 1990 to 2020 using census data, developing a model of urban form change based on population size, density, and spatial configuration.
 We employ a radial probability density function and the urban expansion factor to create a framework for comparing urban expansion over time and across different regions.
-Over the past three decades, Mexico's urban population has nearly doubled; however, populations have shifted outward, resulting in a decline of 2.5 million residents in central areas.
+Over the past three decades, Mexico's urban population has nearly doubled.
+However, populations have shifted outward, resulting in a decline of 2.5 million residents in central areas.
 Our analysis shows that distances from the city centre have increased by 28\% on average, driven by population losses in central zones combined with growth in peripheral regions.